 18. Certificates as evidence

-(1) A certificate under section 12 or 14 is, for all purposes and in all courts, tribunals and proceedings, conclusive evidence of the matters certified except so far as the contrary is established.
+(1) A certificate under section 14 is, for all purposes and in all courts, tribunals and proceedings, conclusive evidence of the matters certified except so far as the contrary is established.

-(2) A document purporting to be a certificate under section 12 or 14 is, unless the contrary is established, to be taken to be such a certificate and to have been properly given.
+(2) A document purporting to be a certificate under section 14 is, unless the contrary is established, to be taken to be such a certificate and to have been properly given.

+[Section 18 amended: No. 32 of 2014 s.
+5(8).]

 19. Act to have overriding effect

 (1) This Act has effect despite anything in any contract, deed, undertaking, agreement or other instrument.